 Move “In an HE SU PPDU, HE MU PPDU and HE ER SU PPDU, the combination of HE-LTF modes and GI duration is indicated in HE-SIG-A field.
 In an HE TB PPDU, the combination of HE-LTF modes and GI duration is indicated in the Trigger frame that triggers the transmission of the PPDU. “ to the next paragraph before “If an HE PPDU is an HE NDP PPDU, the combinations of HE-LTF modes and GI durations are listed in 28.3.16 (HE sounding NDP PPDU).
 If an HE PPDU is an HE TB NDP feedback PPDU, the combinations of HE-LTF modes and GI durations are listed in 28.3.17.”

-Move the following texts to the a new paragraph Otherwise, the mandatory combinations of HE-LTF modes and GI duration are:
+Move the following texts to the a new paragraph

-— 2x HE-LTF,

-— 2x HE-LTF,

-— 4x HE-LTF,

-— 1x HE-LTF, in a non-OFDMA, MU-MIMO HE TB PPDU

-The optional combinations of HE-LTF mode and GI duration are:

-— 1x HE-LTF, in an HE SU PPDU or HE ER SU PPDU

-— 4x HE-LTF, in an HE SU PPDU, HE ER SU PPDU, or HE MU PPDU
+The mandatory (indicated by M) and the optional (indicated by O) combinations of HE-LTF modes and GI duration for different HE PPDU formats (support of HE TB NDP PPDU is optional) are summarized in Table 28-xx.
+NA indicates that the HE-LTF modes and GI duration combination is not supported by the PPDU format.